fz172/fanfly/_posts/2025-04-01-audio_jack_test.md

 ---
 layout: post
-title: "Audio jack testing"
+title: "Audio jack issues"
 categories: [Fuselage, ~rear_fuselage]
 tags: [avionics, audio_jacks, ground_loop]
-minutes: 220
+minutes: 400
 ---

 # TLDR

 - Conducted wire-to-wire continuity test on audio jacks (still in progress)
+- Fixed the wiring after the test

 # Detail

-I'm on a business trip in Taiwan this week so I didn't have much time doing work on the airplane before the trip.
+I'm on a business trip in Taiwan recently so I didn't have much time doing work on the airplane before the trip.
 I managed to find a few hours to look into the ground loop issue so I started to conduct wire to wire continuity test on the audio jacks.

 In the time I had, I was able to go through about half of wires on the rear passenger audio jacks, and discovered a few issues.
 The process is not done yet, so I haven't decided what's the best course of action.

-I will continue the testing when I get back home.
+I continued the testing when I got back home.

 ## Expected behavior